Top Benefits of Pea Protein

 For people with IBS, finding foods that won’t exacerbate or trigger their symptoms can be a stressful and slow-going process.
 And because they may be reluctant to eat due to discomfort or embarrassment (or both), some people with IBS may experience malnourishment, muscle wasting, and overall lower quality of life.18

 If you or someone you know is living with IBS, pea protein may be a valuable supplement to explore (along with a physician’s input).
 This is because pea protein is easy to digest and provides a complete source of essential amino acids that are necessary for building a healthier gut wall.
-And unlike many other types of protein, pea protein powder is free of all eight top food allergens including wheat, corn, and soy.
+And unlike many other types of protein, pea protein powder is free from the top food allergens including wheat, dairy, gluten, and soy.

 Clean Lean Protein is gentle on the digestive tract.
-It’s third-party tested for pesticides and heavy metals, and is free of allergens, fillers, and other chemicals that act as irritants to the delicate gut lining—something that can bother even people without IBS.
+It’s third-party tested for pesticides and heavy metals, and is free from common allergens, fillers, and other chemicals that act could irritate the gut lining.

 Pea Protein for Sleep